 After sourcing, recruiting, interviewing and selecting the best candidate for the open position on your team, you’re now getting ready for a brand new hire to come aboard.
 Yay!
 And, of course, you want to make sure everything is all ready to go.
 After all, up to 20% of employee turnover happens in the first 45 days.
 So how do you ensure your new hire is getting what they need and will hopefully stick around?
-We’ve got 5 answers for you:

-1. Ease the First Day Worries
+1. Ease the first-day worries

 How can you ease these worries?
 Take the opportunity to reach out to your new employee before the first day with a welcoming email or phone call letting them know what’s planned for day one, what they should bring, if anything, and letting them know you’re glad to have him or her aboard!
-This may not rid all of the first day jitters, but it certainly will shake away some of the anxiety.
+This may not rid all of the first-day jitters completely, but it will most certainly shake away some of the anxiety.

 Take the time to compile a list of unwritten rules, such as the courtesy posts you all leave in the internal communication system to let others know you’ve left for lunch.
 Make sure to CC the person in the office who has the best advice for different situations and the new hire will have a list of resources to refer to when they are on their own.

 Starting a mentorship program during onboarding can help your new hire get up to speed and quickly progressing to proficiency.
 One mentorship program found that mentees had a 23% higher retention rate than those who didn’t participate.

-4. Break the Ice
+4. Break the ice

 Onboarding a remote worker?
 These 4 techniques are pivotal!

 5. Clearly explain the importance of their work